digitalfabrik/integreat-app/native/docs/e2e-testing.md

 Before first starting the test:

-- Make sure to install the XCUITest driver: `appium driver install xcuitest`.
+- Make sure to install the XCUITest driver: `yarn workspace e2e appium driver install xcuitest`.

-- Then verify it is installed: `appium driver list --installed`.
-If any required tools are missing, run: `appium driver doctor xcuitest`.
+- Then verify it is installed: `yarn workspace e2e appium driver list --installed`.
+If any required tools are missing, run: `yarn workspace e2e appium driver doctor xcuitest`.

 - Choose or create a simulator.
 Check whether a simulator matching the capabilities in `wdio-ios.conf.ts` is available: `xcrun simctl list devices available`.
   If the simulator specified in the capabilities in `wdio-ios.conf.ts` is not in the list, create it in Xcode via **Window → Devices and Simulators → Simulators → +**, then run the command above again to confirm it now appears.